pjakiela/ECON523/exercises/E5-TWFE.md

 ## More Fun with Stata

-We can also calculate the difference-in-differences estimator "by hand" from the observed values of the `gross_enroll` and `tresid` variables.
+We can also calculate the difference-in-differences estimator "by hand" from the observed values of the `primary` and `treatment_resid` variables.
 We know that when we run a univariate regression in a data set containing a totla of _n_ observations, the OLS coefficient can be written as:

 ![ols-coeff](https://pjakiela.github.io/ECON379/exercises/E7-TWFE/OLS-coefficient.png)

-In this case, our right-hand side variable (_X_ in the equation above) is the residualized treatment variable `tresid`.
+In this case, our right-hand side variable (_X_ in the equation above) is the residualized treatment variable `treatment_resid`.
 It has a mean of zero (the residuals from a regression are mean-zero by construction) - so we don't need to worry about the "X-bar" terms.
 This means that we can calculate the two-way fixed effects difference-in-differences estimator using the following code:
 ```
-gen yxtresid = gross_enroll*tresid
+gen yxtresid = primary*treatment_resid
 egen sumyxtresid = sum(yxtresid)
-gen tresid2 = tresid^2
+gen tresid2 = treatment_resid^2
 egen sumtresid2 = sum(tresid2)
 gen twfecoef = sumyxtresid/sumtresid2
 sum twfecoef
 display r(mean)
 ```
 In the first line, we calculate a variable that is the value of the outcome variable multiplied by the associated residual from a regression of `treatment` on country and year fixed effects.
 We then use the `egen` command to sum these terms across all observations.
 In the next two lines,